-Trading is very different than investing and you should be aware of the differences when swing trading penny stocks.
+Trading is very different from investing, and you should know the differences when swinging trading penny stocks.
 It’s risky to hold these stocks after their momentum has left.

 Watch Out for the Pump and Dump

-Did you know that the penny stock sector has more selling than buying happening?
-This is because there are people who are paid by companies to pump their stocks for them.
-It’s not illegal, but they do it anyways.
+Did you know the penny stock sector has more selling than buying happening?
+This is because there are people whose companies pay to pump their stocks for them.
+It’s not illegal, but they do it anyway.

 These manipulators aren’t making money by trading the stocks they’re trying to get you to buy.
 Instead, they make their money from being paid to get you to place the trade.
 They get paid to advertise the stock.

-That’s not to say you can’t make money from a pump and dump scheme.
-In fact, if you’re well aware of what it is you can take advantage.
-A typical pump and dump is usually a 2 to 3 day pump followed by a dump.
-In the penny stock trading industry, this is known as the three day rule…after 3 days..sometimes 4..there is a big dump of profit taking.
+That’s not to say you can’t profit from a pump-and-dump scheme.
+If you know what it is, you can take advantage.
+A typical pump and dump is usually a 2 to 3-day pump followed by a dump.
+In the penny stock trading industry, this is known as the three-day rule…after three days..sometimes 4..there is a big dump of profit taking.

-This isn’t the case 100% of the time, although, it is the most common pattern.
+This isn’t the case 100% of the time, although it is the most common pattern.
 What is swing trading?
-It’s holding a stock overnight up to a couple weeks.
-Sometimes longer, as long as you’re in the green.
+It’s holding a stock overnight for up to a couple of weeks, sometimes longer, as long as you’re in the green.

-If you’re swing trading penny stocks that are clear pump and dumps, then holding overnight may be possible.
+Holding overnight may be possible if you’re swing trading penny stocks that are clear pump and dumps.
 However, it’s also super risky.
 Set a stop loss so if it does drop, you’re not out a lot of money and not becoming a huge bag holder.